Code-Institute-Submissions/martindm33-martindm33.github.io/README.md

 ## Technologies
 The site was built using [HTML](https://en.wikipedia.org/wiki/HTML), [CSS](https://en.wikipedia.org/wiki/CSS) and components from [Bootstrap](https://getbootstrap.com/).
 It also makes use of [hover.css](https://ianlunn.github.io/Hover/) by Ian Lunn.
 The colour palette was chosen using [Fabrizio Bianchi's](fabrizio.io) [Coolors](https://coolors.co).

+I used modified smaple code from the Bootstrap Docs for much of this project.
 ---

 ## Aims